WordPress/gutenberg/readme.txt

 For the adventurous and tech-savvy, the Gutenberg plugin gives you the latest and greatest feature set, so you can join us in testing bleeding-edge features, playing around with blocks, and maybe get inspired to build your own.

-However, if you are running a production WordPress site, and favor stable, well-tested features, then you might want to stick with the block features already included with WordPress.
-Gutenberg is not recommended for production websites.

 ### Discover More

 - **User Documentation:** Review the <a href="https://wordpress.org/support/article/wordpress-editor/">WordPress Editor documentation</a> for detailed instructions on using the editor as an author to create posts, pages, and more.